 How to Install Composer on RHEL or CentOS

-Throughout this tutorial, we’ll walk you through the steps to install PHP Composer on RHEL or CentOS.
+This tutorial will walk you through the steps to install PHP Composer on RHEL or CentOS.

-In order for the composer to work, PHP needs to be installed, so make sure that PHP is available.
+For the composer to work, PHP needs to be installed, so make sure that PHP is available.

 Check if PHP is installed on your system by running the following command,